 This means they have more IT staff and developers, but better servers too.

-On extremely busy days of the year (think the Grand National, the Gold Cup, big football games etc.) Betfair will always stand strong.
+On extremely busy days of the year (think the Grand National, the Gold Cup, big football games etc.) Betfair will almost always stand strong.

 However, the same cannot always be said for Smarkets.